 Provide adequate shading, especially during peak sunlight hours.
 This can help to protect plants from excessive sun exposure.

-Use lightweight shade cloth or provide natural shading from taller plants to create a protective environment.
+Use lightweight shade cloth or provide natural shading from taller plants to create a protective environment.+

 High temperatures can cause sunscald

 High temperatures make sunscald worse by intensifying the effects of sunlight and increasing water loss from the plant.
+It is also a common reason why tomatoes won’t turn red on the vine.

 Ensure that your plants receive sufficient water to help regulate their temperature and reduce heat stress.
 Mulching around plants can also help retain soil moisture and moderate soil temperature.